strome-org/microsoft-365-docs-test/microsoft-365/managed-desktop/intro/roles-and-responsibilities.md

 <!--This topic is the target for a "Learn more" link in the Admin Portal (aka.ms/admin-access); do not delete.-->

 In Microsoft 365 Managed Desktop, what does Microsoft do for you?
-What are your ogranization's responsibilities?
+And what are your organization's responsibilities?